genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ### Running a Genesis script

-The preferred way of running a script is via the IntelliJ terminal window, any script visible in the view can be run via the terminal and arguments can be applied easily.
+The preferred way of running a script is via the IntelliJ terminal window; any script visible in the view can be run via the terminal and arguments can be applied easily.

 ![Running a script](/img/plugin-terminal-3.png)

-Once run, the passed arguments will be saved in the run config for the script until new arguments are passed.
+Once a script has been run, the passed arguments are saved in the run config for the script until new arguments are passed.

 To run a script with the same arguments, just re-run the run config.